sample-stenciljs-projects/wc-typeit/readme.md

 | --- | --- | --- |
 | start | - | Start the typewriter effect. |
 | stop | - | Stop the typewriter effect.
 It stops upon completing one sentence cycle |

+## Slottable

+This component is slottable which means you can inject a starter text which should always be displayed on load and just once.
+It is totally optional.